kogull/Cyber-Lab/docs/lab-setup-instructions.md

 # Lab Setup Instructions

 Welcome to the setup guide for the Cybersecurity Lab Portfolio.
-This document provides instructions for configuring your lab environment with pfSense, Kali Linux, Docker, and Metasploitable 2.

 ## Table of Contents